rohit-uf/tech-docs/coursera/google_python/intro_to_git_and_github/README.md

 - `git reset HEAD <file-name>` will unstage a staged file
 - `git reset HEAD -p <file-name>` will unstage a staged file

+- `git commit --amend` will run the commit workflow on staged files, and over-write the previous commit

+## Rollback

+- `git revert` will create a new commit, that is the opposite of everything in the referenced commit
+- Example `git revert HEAD`